working-group-two/engineering-blog/pages/blog/_posts/2020-08-21-building-software-for-a-telecom-core-network.md

 }
 ```

-The first line of the function declares a `GetVoicemailRequest`, which is a class from the official Java client (this example is written in Kotlin, but Kotlin and Java are interoperable languages).
-Inside the `try`, we pass the OAuth credentials and the request to a `blockingStub`, which is of the type `VoicemailMediaServiceGrpc.VoicemailMediaServiceBlockingStub` (another class we get from the client).
-If the voicemail metadata is present, we have everything we need to return a VoiceBox specific `Voicemail` class, if not we have to log and return null.
-Unlike REST APIs, we don't have to think about writing client code and handling HTTP responses, this is taken care of by the client library.
+We use the official Working Group Two API client to fetch a voicemail based on the UUID of the voicemail, which we polled for earlier (code not shown).

+Unlike with REST APIs, we don't have to think about writing client code and handling HTTP responses, this is taken care of by the gRPC client library.

-As we mentioned earlier, once we have the `Voicemail`, we send it to the subscriber using their own number as the sender:
+Once we have the voicemail, we send it to the subscriber using their own number as the sender:

 ```kotlin
 fun sendMms(user: User, phone: Msisdn, audio: ByteString) = try {